 And yet I was surprised last year, when I realized that IKEA offers plastic sandwich and freezer bags.
 What's next?
 Olive oil and aluminum foil?
 But were these baggies any good?
 I bought a bunch and tested them out.

 Comparing IKEA Freezer Bags to Name-Brand Bags

 Upon getting them home, I did a quick comparison of the IKEA bags against the Ziploc ones I already had on hand.
 The IKEA bags actually felt just as thick, if not thicker.
 The seal felt more legit and the colors were obviously way more fun.
-And at just $3 for 15 (6-quart) and 15 (4.5-quart) bags, they were a few bucks less than the 28-count box of gallon bags I bought at the grocery store.
+And at just $3 for 15 (6-quart) and 15 (4.5-quart) bags, they were a few bucks less than the 28-count box of gallon bags I had recently bought at the grocery store.

 Buy: ISTAD Plastic Freezer Bags, from $2.50 for 60 at IKEA

 Before you get upset with me, I do try to limit how often I use plastic bags and I always reuse each one as many times as possible before I toss it and grab a new one.
 The one thing I mostly use plastic baggies for?
 Stashing pre-portioned servings of strawberries, blueberries, and bananas in the freezer for my morning smoothies.
 I like baggies for this task because they're easy to force air out of, can be funneled right into my blender, and can be squished into any available space in my crowded freezer.